Repetitive Penrose process in Kerr-de Sitter black holes: The Repetitive Penrose Process in Kerr-dS Black Holes

 All data in Table \ref{tab:1} satisfy the iteration conditions.
 For example, according to the mass deficit formula \eqref{21}, we obtain $\tilde{\mu}_{1}<1/(1+\mu_{2}/\mu_{1})=0.56$.
 Additionally, the condition $\hat{E}_{1}<0$ is also satisfied.
 The last column represents the lower spin limit for stopping the iteration after each iteration, showing that this limit slightly decreases with each iteration.
 At $n=6$, the iteration has stopped.
 If we forcibly continue the iteration, we find $\hat{a}_7=1.007876$ and $\hat{a}_{\min,0,7}=1.008345$, which no longer satisfy the iteration conditions.
 For clarity, we plot the variation of the effective potential for particle 0 during each iteration in Fig. \ref{fig:6}.

 From Fig. \ref{fig:6}, it can be observed that as the iteration number increases, the peak of the effective potential decreases.
 The left plot shows that the turning point of particle 0 lies to the right of the peak of the effective potential.
 The right plot illustrates that if we forcibly impose a solution below the lower spin limit for stopping the iteration, the turning point of particle 0 would lie to the left of the peak of the effective potential.
-From Table \ref{tab:1}, it can be seen that it is impossible to extract all the extractable energy from a Kerr-dS black hole, indicating the existence of a law analogous to the third law of thermodynamics.
+From Table \ref{tab:1}, it can be seen that it is impossible to extract all the extractable energy from a Kerr-dS black hole.
 The reduction in extractable energy is partly converted into extracted energy, while the majority flows into irreducible mass.
-Based on the EUE, it is shown that 22.3$\%$ of the reduction in extractable energy is converted into extracted energy, while 77.7$\%$ is converted into irreducible mass.
+Based on the EUE, it is shown that 23.97$\%$ of the reduction in extractable energy is converted into extracted energy.
+Unlike in the previous discussion, the reduction in extractable energy is not equal to the sum of the extracted energy and the increased irreducible mass.
+Moreover, the sum of the initial extractable energy and the initial irreducible mass exceeds the black hole mass.
+This discrepancy arises due to the influence of local positive energy contributions from spin and the cosmological constant.
+The definitions of extractable energy and irreducible mass we employ here fully account for these local positive energy effects.
 The results indicate that reducing the black hole's spin cannot extract all the corresponding rotational energy, which is limited by the nonlinear increase in irreducible mass.
-Furthermore, after the repetitive Penrose process terminates, there remains $0.237188M$ of extractable energy, suggesting that a considerable amount of energy still awaits extraction through other means.
+Furthermore, after the repetitive Penrose process terminates, there remains $0.249724M$ of extractable energy, suggesting that a considerable amount of energy still awaits extraction through other means.

 In Fig. \ref{fig:7}, we plot the variation of the EROI $\xi$, the EUE $\Xi$, and the extracted energy $E_{extracted}/M_0$ with respect to the decay radius $\hat{r}_x$ after the iterative termination of the repetitive Penrose process, for different initial values of $\hat{\Lambda}$.
 All other parameters are the same as those in Table \ref{tab:1}, except for the initial $\hat{\Lambda}$ and the varying decay radius.